deansher/codrag/cora-spec.md

    - Build a list of chunks, each with metadata (`filepath`, `lineStart`, `lineEnd`, etc.) and the raw code snippet.

 2. **Embed & Store**
-   - For each chunk, generate **two** embeddings: one from the raw code snippet, one from a short “commentary” string (if applicable).
+   - For each chunk generate an embedding.
+(Our initial code embedding model is Voyage-code-3.)
-   - Store these embeddings and associated metadata in **Weaviate**, which supports vector search (and optional keyword search in its hybrid mode).
+   - Store the chunk context, embedding, and associated metadata in **Weaviate** for hybrid BM25/vector retrieval.

 3. **Query & Retrieval**
    - For an incoming request:
      1. Determine the user’s query text (e.g., from an LLM conversation or direct request).
      2. Embed the query content with the same model used to embed chunks.
-     3. Perform a **hybrid similarity search** in Weaviate (vector + keyword) to fetch the top-K matching chunks, optionally applying reference expansions.
+     3. Perform a **hybrid similarity search** in Weaviate (vector + keyword) to fetch the top-K matching chunks.
+     4. Apply reference expansion with page-rank scoring to pick up additional chunks.
+     5. Choose the higher-relevance chunks that will be included in their entirity in the response, versus lower-relevance chunks whose implementations will be elided.
-     4. Combine the final set of chunks into a `<cora:chunk>`-based text block for returning to the caller.
+     6. Combine the final set of chunks into a `<cora:chunk>`-based text block for returning to the caller.

-4. **(Optional) PageRank Boost**
-   - Once the top-K chunks are found, gather chunks that are heavily referenced by these top-K results.
-   - Add them to the final set if the overall token limit (`approxLength`) permits.

 ---